Thousands of flights canceled, delayed at start of workweek - KTVZ

 Thousands of flights canceled, delayed at start of workweek

-A winter storm moving into the mid-Atlantic combined with the pandemic to continue frustrating air travelers whose return flights home from the holidays were canceled or delayed in the first few days of the new year.
-More than 1,900 U.S. flights and more than 3,300 worldwide were grounded as of early Monday, according to tracking service FlightAware.
-That follows Sunday’s cancellations of more than 2,700 U.S. flights, and more than 4,400 worldwide.
-And on Saturday there were more than 2,700 U.S. flights cancelled and more than 4,700 worldwide.
-The storm is forecast to bring as much as 10 inches (25 centimeters) of snow for the District of Columbia, northern Virginia and central Maryland through Monday afternoon.
+A winter storm hitting the mid-Atlantic combined with the pandemic to further frustrate air travelers whose return flights home from the holidays were canceled or delayed in the first few days of the new year.
+According to tracking service FlightAware more than 2,600 U.S. flights and more than 4,100 worldwide were grounded as of midday Monday.
+Another 8,500 flights were delayed, including 3,100 in the U.S. That follows Sunday’s cancellations of more than 2,700 U.S. flights, and more than 4,400 worldwide.
+Travelers could take hope from an improving weather forecast.
+Airlines canceled fewer than 300 U.S. flights scheduled for Tuesday.